OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-comments.md

 localization_priority: Normal
 ---

-# Work with comments using the Excel JavaScript API
+# Work with comments using the Excel JavaScript API (preview)

 > [!NOTE]
 > The comment APIs are currently available only in public preview. [!INCLUDE [Information about using preview APIs](../includes/using-excel-preview-apis.md)]